Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 <a name="exsum"></a>
 ## Executive Summary

 For simplicity, the machine learning model in this repository is restricted to the binary classification problem.
 Accordingly, the model needs to be trained with a dataset containing records for the presence and absence of the species of concern (which is cattle).
 Additionally, the bigger project which this work is part of has tapir as one species of interest.
 Since only a handful of raw audio records w/ tapir sounds could be collected, I have performed data augmentation on them, so as to inflate the size of the tapir positive data.
-I ensured that all the audio clips resulting from this procedure are of 5 seconds duration.
-This would subsequently be useful in model training for tapir absence/presence (which is not part of this repository) because it is done sans hyperparameter tuning, and accordingly, clips of shorter duration should make the performance of a randomly chosen CNN model better.
-However, model training w/ too short clips is very slow, and 5 seconds offers a good balance.
+This will subsequently be useful for the tapir absence/presence classification problem.

 ### The insufficient data problem